ec-idds/AP-S22-Class-Notes/README.md

 		* Charles Babbage
 	* Grace Hopper's literal "bug"
 	* Alan Turing
+* structure
+	* bindings - giving a name to a value
+	* let, var, const (binding operators)
+	* sub expressions -> decided value -> bound
+	* binds variable to result of the expression
+* garbage collector will come and clean up things (data) that are no longer being used
+	* imperative to functional programming
+	* garbage collector makes things dynamic, so you do not need to be deleting things yourself
+* environment
+	* collection of bindings
+	* all functions that can be run
+	* all different values that can be bound to that data
+	* defines how we organize the code
+* functions
+	* defined with function as a keyword, it can be called, and applied/ invoked (defined and applied)
+	* console.long = print()
+* every expression returns a value
+* if nothing is returned, it returns undefined
+* side effect- anything a function does that is not reflected in the output
+* control flow
+	* 1. rules are intuitive
+	* 2. largely universal
+	* "if" is a big control tool
+	* keyword "break" breaks you out of a "for" loop
+* Starship Troopers by Robert A Hynlind
 # Session 3 - January 27

 We went over some of chapter 3 and worked on environment diagrams